-At its core, the Noom diet, which is used by nearly 50 million people worldwide, is an approach to weight loss that focuses on small lifestyle changes.
+At its core, the Noom diet is an approach to weight loss that focuses on small lifestyle changes.
 Unlike a traditional restrictive dieting approach, adopting small lifestyle changes can result in more sustainable weight loss, according to the Mayo Clinic.

-The Noom diet features two different membership plans including the Healthy Weight Program and the Diabetes Prevention Program, all available via your fingertips, quite literally, as Noom is based on a mobile app.
+The Noom diet features two different membership plans including the Healthy Weight Program and the Diabetes Prevention Program, both available via Noom's mobile app.
 The plan has gained a following among young adults and is often touted as the "Weight Watchers for millennials" due to its regular check-in feature that pairs users with a specialist who will help them achieve their goals.

 "The app connects people with a 'goal specialist' who helps them overcome emotional and psychological barriers to losing weight and living a healthy lifestyle," Rizzo says.
 While users have the ability to work closely with their Noom goal specialist, these specialists are not registered dietitians — professionals who have gone through rigorous schooling, training and certification that includes completing coursework and a supervised practice program approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and passing a national exam — or certified psychologists.